ailispaw/barge-fstest/README.md

 Workaround
 --------------

-Using [docker-machine-nfs](https://github.com/adlogix/docker-machine-nfs) seems to alleiviate the issue.
+Using [docker-machine-nfs](https://github.com/adlogix/docker-machine-nfs) seems to fix the issue.

 Usage